 As you can see in this image, “ABS” can oftentimes offer better detailing even before postprocessing, and this is due to the higher temperature needed for printing with ABS.

-With PLA, on the other hand, it tends to suffer from low temperature deformation and when the nozzle prints the new layer over the previous one, some details get deformed.
+With PLA, on the other hand, it tends to suffer from low-temperature deformation and when the nozzle prints the new layer over the previous one, some details get deformed.

 Post processing techniques

-Depending on how good you want your miniatures to look, there are a couple different ways you could approach this, but I will go straight to the point here; some post-processing methods entail sanding the model, vapor smoothing it, hydro dripping it, etc., however, the process you can use to get the best results is using an epoxy coating.
+Depending on how good you want your miniatures to look, there are a couple of different ways you could approach this, but I will go straight to the point here; some post-processing methods entail sanding the model, vapor smoothing it, hydro dripping it, etc., however, the process you can use to get the best results is using an epoxy coating.

-There are a variety of coating products out on the market that work pretty damn well with both types of filament, but for best results I’d recommend going with this XTC-3D coating, especially when taking cost-efficiency into account.
+There are a variety of coating products out on the market that work pretty damn well with both types of filament, but for best results, I’d recommend going with this XTC-3D coating, especially when taking cost-efficiency into account.